What is the difference between ‘Use By’ and ‘Best Before’ dates?

 ‘Best Before’ dates are put on low risk foods (like jams and pickles) and display when the quality of the food will reduce.
 It is not illegal to serve food past it’s ‘Best Before’ date, however it is common practice to dispose of these foods as they will have reduced in quality.

 The best way to avoid being caught out by ‘Best Before’ and ‘Use by’ dates it to use a Stock Rotation policy.
 This means using the First In – First Out rule, also know as FIFO.
 You should always use your oldest stock first.
 That way old stock doesn’t build up and is used before it loses quality.

 Food Safety Tips

-- You should use your existing stock before using new stock.
+You discovered you should use your existing stock before new stock.